DanielCuinhas/Python/Sentiment/README.md

 4- BERT with a feed forward network

-5- BERT with as an embedding layer for a GRU
+5- BERT as an embedding layer for a GRU